0xM4hm0ud/CTF-Writeups/ictf/round_21/date2/README.md

 ![img](images/offset.jpg)

-We find our offset at the 6th position
+We find our offset at the 6th position. </br>
 Our exploit script:
 ```py
 from pwn import *